aryanrajtrangham/Courses_from_priyanshu/Docker.md

   </br>To view the layers of nginx

 - docker image inspect nginx --format='{{.Id}}'
-  </br>To inspect the image and takeinformation from the json outcome.To get outcome as json we use the following command
+  </br>To inspect the image and take information from the json outcome.To get outcome as json we use the following command
   </br>docker image inspect {name} --format='{{json .Id}}'

 - docker image prune